nataliiasolomchak21/moviegeek-booking/README.md

 >
 > *"As a user I can login so that I can access my account."*
 >
+> *"As a user I can reset my password by entering my email so that I can recover access if forgotten."*
+>
 > *"As a user I can select a movie, date, time, and up to 8 seats so that I can book tickets and see them in "My bookings."*
 >
 > *"As a user I can edit or delete my existing bookings on my profile so that I can manage my tickets."*